kulics/koral/book-en/check.md

 {
     ? name.Length == 0
     {
-        !~ Exception.{"something wrong"};
+        !.(Exception.{"something wrong"});
     };
 };
 ```
 So we declare an exception, the exception is `something wrong`, and once an external caller has used a `name` of an invalid length, the exception is reported up until it is processed or ignored.
 ## Check Exception
-We can use the `!` And the auxiliary symbol `~` to check for blocks that may be abnormal when the function is called.
+We can use the `!` to check for blocks that may be abnormal when the function is called.

 E.g:
 ```